 The vagueness here is cause for concern for HIPAA-beholden entities.
-One year after the release of Windows 10 and users still don't have a clear understanding of what data is being collected from them.
+Even though Windows 10 was released in 2015, users still don't have a clear understanding of what data is collected from them.

 Microsoft has given users enhanced security from hackers and malware incidents.
 But the common trend of corporate data collection has put sensitive health data at risk of exposure just the same.
 Windows 10 users need to weigh these risks to security against the measures being taken within their own organization to guard the privacy of PHI.